 About Apostle Islands Ice Caves

-Every so often, Lake Superior manages to freeze over hard enough for people to trek out onto the lake itself and walk over to the Apostle Islands ice caves.
+Every so often, Lake Superior frees over hard enough for people to trek onto the lake and walk to the Apostle Islands’ ice caves.

 Parking is free but limited.
 For $2, you can access a shuttle that will take you there and pick you up at pre-scheduled times.
 For more information about getting there or accessing the shuttle, you can visit Bayfield’s website about the ice caves.